MakeSchool-Tutorials/Makestagram-Swift-V3/P15-Displaying-Posts/content.md

 Drag a _Prototype Cell_ from the object library to the `UITableView`:
 ![Add Storyboard Cell](assets/add_cell.png)
 >
-Next, select the cell and open the attributes inspector.
+Next, select the cell and open the _Attributes Inspector_.
 We want to add a `Reuse Identifer` so we can reference our cell in code.
+If you don't see the `Reuse Identifier` field, make sure you have the `UITableViewCell` prototype selected and not it's content view.
 >
 Set the identifier to `PostImageCell`:
 ![Set Cell Identifier](assets/cell_identifier.png)

 # Reading Data from Firebase

 We retrieve data the same way we did in our login flow.
-First we'll setup a way to retrieve all of our user's post.
-Later in this tutorial, we'll setup building a timeline of posts from followers.
+In our first iteration, we'll retrieve and display all of the current user's posts.
+Later in this tutorial, we'll implement an actual timeline of users that we're following.

 Similar to our `User` model, let's create a failable initialer in our `Post` class to take a `FIRDataSnapshot`.